AndreKuts/dufap/README.md

 This Xcode package implements the View-Action-State MVVM architectural pattern for iOS applications, designed to streamline and enhance the management of user interactions and state changes within the app.
 The View-Action-State MVVM pattern introduces a clear separation between the view's actions and its state, providing a more structured approach to handling user interactions and updating the UI.

-This approach is based on a combination of two patterns: Redux and MVVM.
+This approach combines two patterns: Redux and MVVM.

 Inspired by these resources: